Travel Clothing for Antarctica and Arctic,

 Women's

-Some tour operators issue their clients with outer jackets to use on the trip and maybe keep afterwards.
-These make a nice souvenir of your cruise and can save you money and the effort of carrying it on the outward journey.
-However they are not always the best quality, some tour guides much prefer to use their own gear rather than that supplied unless their employers insist on it.
+Some tours issue their clients with outer jackets to use on the trip and may also lend or hire out boots, so check first before buying.
+Boots are usually good, jackets sometimes less so, some tour guides much prefer to use their own jacket rather than that supplied unless their employers insist on it.

 Insulating layer/s